 Dear friends, colleagues, international community of architects.

-It has been 641 days since russia launched a full scale war against Ukraine.
+It has been 1240 days since russia launched a full scale war against Ukraine.

 In times when our government, army, territory defense forces and citizens are doing everything they can to foster peace in Ukraine, we call for your proactive political position.

+Working on the projects for russian clients you support putin’s criminal regime that is currently destroying our country.
 Given the latest threats from the russian government we might face an entirely new world order — the world after nuclear war — when architectural design is no longer in need.

-We ask you to go out on public protest, spread information among colleagues and friends and keep supporting Ukraine.✕
+Go out on public protest, spread information among colleagues and friends and keep supporting Ukraine.✕

 ✕